 In fact, I liked it so much that, at age fifty, I am making plans to make southwest Oregon home for at least a few months of the year.
 A few of the snowiest months: January to March and possibly April.
 As of the writing of this personal history, Marya and I have made arrangements to stay in Sutherlin, Oregon during part of winter.

 But, I feel we had a good balance in much of our family activities.
 We work together, we play together, we learn together, we take vacations together.
 One tradition we have kept that is easy to overlook the significance of is that we almost always ate one meal together around the kitchen table each day.
 Sometimes we talked about nothing in particular.
-At other times we had some intricate conversations.
+At other times we had some involved conversations.
 The point being, we valued the time communicating with each other face to face, and meal time gave us that opportunity.